ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 In functional programming we like that every statement has a value when evaluated because we can use the definition of referential transparency and reason better about our code.

-Scala adopts this line of reasoning and everything is an expressions so that constructs that you would normally consider as statements are in fact expressions.
+Scala adopts this line of reasoning and everything is an expressions in what is called expression-oriented programming, so that constructs that you would normally consider as statements are in fact expressions.
 Ifs and pattern matching are examples of this even when it doesn't seem so.

 Here we have a simple `if` expression that prints a different text depending on the value of a
 condition: